RoboCup-SSL/grSim/README.md

 Usage
 -----

-Receiving data from grSim is similar to receiving data from [SSL-Vision](https://github.com/RoboCup-SSL/ssl-vision) using [Google Protobuf](https://github.com/google/protobuf) library.
+Receiving data from the grSim is similar to receiving data from the [SSL-Vision](https://github.com/RoboCup-SSL/ssl-vision) using [Google Protobuf](https://github.com/google/protobuf) library.
 Sending data to the simulator is also possible using Google Protobuf.
 Sample clients are included in [clients](./clients) folder.
 There are two clients available, *qt-based* and *Java-based*.
 The native client is compiled during the grSim compilation.
 To compile the Java client, please consult the corresponding `README` file.

 Qt [example project](https://github.com/robocin/ssl-client) to receive and send data to the simulator.